InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/alchemy.md

 despite their attempt at idleness.
 Like the neutral Angels cast out of Heaven, the Chaff will be cast into the fire.

-They cannot be cast into the fire until they have knowledge of the Gospel's existence.
+They cannot be cast into the fire until they have knowledge of the Gospel's existence: the gateway will not open and the Final Judgment will not begin until knowledge of the Gospel has spread to the corners of the Earth.

+However, all is not lost for all the chaff: many will be transformed by Divine Grace and as the fruit of the Aeonic Alchemy.
+Many more will be awakened upon contact with the Celestial beings.

+When a critical mass of the population on this planet have the Lesser and Greater Attainments, many of the chaff will also acquire those Attainments.
+At this time, it will be possible to open the gateway to the Outer Heavens, beginning the Final Judgment, known as Armageddon, when the Celestial beings will enter our world and all will witness the true Glory of God, purifying the Earth of profane scourge and heralding the establishment of the Kingdom of Christ.
+Civilization will be rebuilt
+and this next iteration will span the stars.

 ### Trivial Attainments